Maximum Likelihood Estimation of Functionals of Discrete Distributions: Fundamental ideas of our analysis

+It turns out that the bias analysis in estimation, albeit widely studied in statistics, seems to still largely bear an asymptotic and expansion nature in the mainstream statistical literature~\cite{Barndorff--Cox1989asymptotic,Small2010expansions}.
+In particular, the bootstrap~\cite{Efron1979bootstrap} as a method for estimating functionals was essentially only analyzed in an asymptotic setting~\cite{Hall1992bootstrap}.
+Among asymptotic analysis techniques, probably the most popular one is the Taylor expansion.
+We will show that the Taylor expansion may encounter great difficulties in analyzing the bias of MLE in information measure estimation.
+Then, we will introduce the field of \emph{approximation theory using positive linear operators} and demonstrate that it is essentially equivalent to \emph{nonasymptotic} bias analysis for plug-in functional estimators.
+In doing so, we present the readers with abundant handy tools from approximation theory, which could be readily applicable to many problems that may seem highly intractable with standard expansion methods.

-In the entropy estimation literature, considerable effort has been devoted to understanding the non-asymptotic performance of the MLE $H(P_n)$ in estimating $H(P)$.
+We start from entropy estimation.
+In the literature, considerable effort has been devoted to understanding the non-asymptotic performance of the MLE $H(P_n)$ in estimating $H(P)$.
 One of the earliest investigations in this direction is due to Miller~\cite{Miller1955} in 1955, who showed that, for any fixed distribution $P$,

 Equation~(\ref{eqn.miller}) was later refined by Harris~\cite{Harris1975} using higher order Taylor series expansions to yield